quantum-tinkerer/pymablock/docs/source/algorithms.md

 where $\mathcal{Y}$ is therefore block off-diagonal and $\mathcal{Z}$, block diagonal.
 We use $H_0 \mathcal{U}' = \mathcal{U}' H_0 -\mathcal{X}$ to move $H_0$ through
-to the right and use the unitarity condition to find
+to the right and find

 :::{math}
 :label: H_tilde